Daily sanctions checks with

 - Negative news

-Undue diligence on counter-parties can expose a company to lawsuits, regulatory fines and may entail legal proceedings against senior management.
+Undue diligence on counterparties can expose a company to lawsuits, regulatory fines and may entail legal proceedings against senior management.

 Bad governance and corporate malpractice can lead to criticism from NGOs and erode a brand’s integrity.